2024-04-23

 globalTeardown: 'detox/runners/jest/globalTeardown'

-Please make sure that globalSetup and globalTeardown callbacks are defined in the Jest config file.
+Please make sure that globalSetup and globalTeardown callbacks are defined in the jest config file.

-Step 3 [OPTIONAL]: Add an e2e script If you wish to run your tests in parallel, add an e2e script to run your tests in parallel in your package.json file:
+If you wish to run your tests in parallel, add an e2e script to run your tests in parallel in your package.json file:

 "test:android-genycloud-release-ci": "detox test --configuration android.genycloud.release -l verbose --workers 2 --record-logs all --take-screenshots all"

-In this example it will start 2 devices and run the tests in parallel where android.genycloud-release is the final configuration of the device to run the tests.
+In this example it will start 2 devices and run the tests in parallel where android-genycloud-release is the final configuration of the device to run the tests.
 Please refer to this guide on how to configure a device.
 There is also an example here.

-Step 4: Build your application You should have a line like this in your package.json file.
-At the root of your project, run:
+You should have a line like this in your package.json file at the root of your project, run:

 npm run build:android

-Step 5: Run your tests This will start the devices, run the tests and stop the devices:
+This will start the devices, run the tests and stop the devices:

 npm run test:android-genycloud-release-ci